olebole/irafdoc/doc/imcoords.wcsctran.rst

   <dt><b>min_sigdigits = 7</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='min_sigdigits' Line='min_sigdigits = 7' -->
   <dd>The minimum precision of the output coordinates if, the formats parameter
-  is undefined, and the output coordinate system is <tt>"world"</tt> but the wcs format attribute is undefined.
+  is undefined, and the output coordinate system is <span style="font-family: monospace;">"world"</span> but the wcs format attribute is undefined.
   </dd>
   </dl>